kushaldas/summertraining/docs/communication.rst

 - Try to come online 5 minutes before the session starts.
 - Address people by their IRC nick.
 - Do not use sir and madam.
+- Do not use SMS language, write full English words.

 How to ask a question?
 -----------------------

 First read `this document <http://www.catb.org/esr/faqs/smart-questions.html>`_.
-Remember to search in google and then only ask.
+Remember to search in DuckDuckGo and then only ask.

 More logs to read
 ------------------